 The directors are responsible for the other information.
-The other information comprises the information included in the document titled Mercedes-Benz South Africa Limited Consolidated Financial Statements for the year ended 31 December 2021", which includes the Directors' Report, the Audit Committee Report and the Company Secretary's Certification as required by the Companies Act of South Africa.
-The other information does not include the consolidated financial statements and our auditor's report thereon.
+The other information comprises the information included in the document titled Mercedes-Benz South Africa Limited consolidated Financial Statements for the year ended 31 December 2022, which includes General information, Preparation of Consolidated Financial Statements, Company Secretary's Certification, Simplified Group Organogram, Audit Committee Report and the Directors' Report as required by the Companies Act of South Africa.
+The other information does not include the consolidated or the separate financial statements and our auditor's report thereon.